Best Michelada Beer cocktail recipe

 What a hot topic!
 If you don’t stir, you’ll have an ice cold, beer-forward sip that develops into a spicy sip as you drink.
 If you’re serving it up for friends, leave it unmixed for them to choose.
 If you’re a seasoned Michelada beer drinker, then mixing it first makes sense to enjoy that spicy hit from the get go.

 Here are some options if you want to try out a few twists on our Mexican beer drink:

-Tomato clamato: Try the authentic version if you can get hold of Clamato sauce, adding 1-2 ounces or try tomato juice for more of a Bloody Mary style drink.
+- Tomato clamato juice: Try the authentic version using Clamato sauce for more of a Bloody Mary style drink.

 Best food pairings for a Michelada beer cocktail

 An ice-cold beer cocktail can sure get the appetite going, so it’s good to have a few options up your sleeve.
 Tacos are a fantastic pairing with a Michelada beer cocktail, or other Mexican Cocktails as is slow-cooked chipotle spiced shredded pork, especially for a Cinco de Mayo party.
 Spicy tuna or white fish ceviche with a good measure of fresh lime juice is also a stellar combination.
 A Michelada cocktail is also one of the best brunch cocktails, which you can serve with a fry-up of hash browns, eggs, bacon or Huevos Rancheros.

 You might also like: Best Cocktail and Food Pairings